How to Choose & Use Hiking Poles: A Foolproof Guide

 There are basically two types of pole designs for hiking: poles that extend and collapse by sliding sections similar to a telescope and poles that can fold up, similar to tent poles with cord holding them together (quality hiking poles use a strong, durable kevlar type cord material).
 Single piece, unfolding poles exist but we will not address them here as they are inconvenient for air travel.

 Telescoping hiking poles have been around since the 1980s and are well proven.
 A telescoping pole will last for decades if you properly take care of it.
 They use a mechanism for locking the three pole sections together.
 The locking mechanism adds some weight to the poles and takes a few moments to adjust to length.
 Telescoping poles are 23-28 inches long when they are collapsed.
-The downside is locking mechanisms can break or freeze up -some are more reliable than others.
+The downside is locking mechanisms can break or freeze up – some are more reliable than others.

-The advantage of folding hiking poles is they are only 13-16 inches long when collapsed for packing.
+The advantage of folding hiking poles is they are only 13-18 inches long when collapsed for packing.
 Folding poles are much quicker to deploy and collapse than telescoping type poles, virtually just taking a few seconds – a flick, a click, and you’re done.
 Great for hikes where you’ll be doing a lot of scrambling and want to stow the poles away.
-Folders come in adjustable length versions and fixed length versions.
+Folding poles come in adjustable length versions and fixed length versions.
 They sometimes weigh an ounce or less since there are fewer fittings to hold the pole sections together.

 The downside to folding hiking poles is that on some models the lower section is not locked in place and can spin around in relation to the upper pole – not a good thing when it is stuck in mud or a tight place.
 The tension cord can develop a bit of stretch with use; it needs to be re-tensioned from time to time, which is no big deal and can be done in the field.
 Read the directions before using on the trail.

 Despite its great strength, the kevlar cord that holds the poles together has been known to break at internal friction points.
-Though the cord can be replaced, it resides inside a protective plastic sheath that makes replacement complicated.
+Though the cord can be replaced on quality poles, it resides inside a protective plastic sheath that makes replacement complicated.
 The plastic sheath was meant to prevent damage to the cord but a number of users have reported cord breakage over time (read long-term user reviews; it occurs with some brands more than others).
 Still, folding poles are a revelation on those types of hikes where you’re repeatedly stowing and deploying hiking poles.

 Locking Mechanism